mothur/mothur.github.io/_wiki/cooccurrence.md

 Proportional rows or columns means that the proportion of occurrences in rows, columns or both in the original co-occurrence matrix are preserved but the totals may differ.
-Each species or site\'s chances of occurring are proportional to their occurrence in the original co-occurrence matrix.
+Each species or site's chances of occurring are proportional to their occurrence in the original co-occurrence matrix.